 Fraud investigations begin with a meeting between the investigator and client.
 The person launching the investigation explains why they suspect deceit and hands over any evidence they have supporting their claims.
 A good fraud investigator will use this initial information to find more evidence and information.
 To do this, they may use surveillance,asset searches, background checks, employee investigations, business investigations, and other methods.

-The focus of an insurance fraud investigation is to uncover those who make false claims to receive insurance money or insurance companies who refuse to honor legitimate claims.
+Insurance fraud involves individuals who make false claims to receive insurance money or insurance companies who refuse to honor legitimate claims.

-A corporate fraud investigation protects organizations from issues like theft of information, compromised customer information, and a damaged reputation.
+Corporate fraud includes issues like theft of information, compromised customer information, and a damaged reputation.

 With identity theft, investigators will look for faulty loan or credit card applications, false withdrawals from bank accounts, dishonest use of calling cards, and using an alternate name to receive benefits.

-Internet fraud investigations can expose criminals attempting to take advantage of victims via the internet.
+Internet fraud occurs when criminals attempt to take advantage of victims via the internet.
 This includes theft of personal information or fraudulent transactions that result in the significant loss of money.